Is ‘clean eating’ hurting your sporting performance?

 I know of a few ‘clean eaters’ whose food choices are massively restrictive, yet they still drink plenty of alcohol….
 No, I do not understand that concept either.

-There are a number of ways eating ‘clean’ can impact athletic performance, these are 3 important factors.
+There are a number of ways eating ‘clean’ could be hurting your sporting performance.
+These are 3 important factors.

 1. Not eating enough.

 The thing with eating only whole, unprocessed foods that do not come in a jar or packet is the tendency to focus solely on vegetables and fruits.
-Obviously, fresh fruit and veg is nutritious, and should make up a large part of a healthy balanced diet.
+Obviously, fresh fruit and veg are nutritious.
+They should make up a large part of your healthy balanced diet.
 But it is not enough to give sustained energy for most people, especially those who exercise regularly.

-Long term inadequate nutrition leads to increased risk of injury, impaired immune function, loss of muscle mass, and increased fatigue.
+Long term inadequate nutrition leads to increased risk of injury.
+Also impaired immune function, loss of muscle mass, and increased fatigue.
 All the training you do will feel harder than it needs to and gains in performance will be limited.

 2. Lack of variety.

-Restricting food means eating the same things during a typical week, sometimes even the same foods on a daily basis.
+Restricting food means you eat the same things during a typical week.
+Sometimes even the same foods on a daily basis.

-For sure, overnight oats and fresh fruit for breakfast, salad bowl and cold-pressed juice for lunch, organic chicken breast and green veg for dinner are healthy food choices.
+For sure, overnight oats and fresh fruit for breakfast is healthy.
+A salad bowl and cold-pressed juice for lunch ticks nutrition boxes.
+And organic chicken breast and green veg for dinner are healthy food choices.
 But when you make the same food choices almost every single day of the week, variety is lacking.

 Which means you are unlikely to be consuming enough of a variety of essential vitamins and minerals to support good health and athletic performance.
-For example, following a solely plant-based diet may leave you lacking in vitamin B12 (naturally present only in animal products), while limiting dairy intake can contribute to low levels of vitamin D as dairy is one helpful source of the ‘sunshine vitamin’.
+For example, following a solely plant-based diet may leave you lacking in vitamin B12 (naturally present only in animal products).
+Limiting dairy intake can contribute to low levels of vitamin D as dairy is one helpful source of the ‘sunshine vitamin’.

 3. Restricting carbohydrate.

-Carbohydrates are digested and broken down into glucose, which is the body’s primary energy source.
+Carbohydrates are digested and broken down into glucose.
+Glucose is your body’s primary energy source.
 Glucose is converted into glycogen and stored in the muscles and liver, ready to use during exercise.

-If athletes do not eat sufficient carbohydrate, exercise performance is compromised because the body does not have sufficient glycogen stores to fuel the body during training.
+If you don’t eat enough carbohydrate, your exercise performance is compromised because you lack sufficient glycogen stores to fuel the body during training.

-When energy needs are not met through carbohydrate intake the body can start to break down muscle tissue to gain energy from protein stores instead.
-Muscle loss compromises sports performance and immune function, leaving athletes more susceptible to illness and injury.
+When energy needs are not met through carbohydrate intake your body breaks down muscle tissue in order to gain energy from protein stores instead.
+Muscle loss compromises sports performance and immune function.
+This leaves athletes more susceptible to illness and injury.

 Have you tried ‘clean eating’?
 Did you find it impacted your sporting performance?